Accessibility & Accommodations in AAA - Attend Events

 While we aim for fully accessible spaces for all attendees, we recognize that we cannot be fully aware of everyone’s individual access needs.
 We also understand that because of different access needs and experiences, as an association, we may encounter access and accommodation contradictions, where people’s needs interfere with each other.
 Therefore, we aim to provide accommodations while also balancing the individual access needs of all parties involved.

 To ensure that we provide the best support possible to you, your needs, and your experiences, we invite you to directly communicate with us about your access needs and accommodation requests based on these needs.
-Request accommodations for this year's AAA Annual Meeting by visiting the link below!
+Request accommodations for this year’s AAA Annual Meeting!

 Accessibility & Accommodations Definitions